yoyococo75/Instagram/README.md

 Please feel free to contribute and submit PR requests.
 All help is appreciated.
 Look for issues with the label [needs help](https://github.com/instabot-py/instabot.py/labels/needs%20help).

 ## Instabot with yaml config
-By default, instabot looks for configuration file (instabot.config.yml) it could be changed by exporting environment varibale with the full path
+By default, instabot looks for the configuration file (instabot.config.yml) it could be changed by exporting environment varibale with the full path
 ````bash
 export INSTABOT_CONFIG_FILE=instabot2.config.yml